RahulVadhyar/dontSlouch/README.md

 ## Acknowledgments

-- This project is made possible by the contributions of [contributors].
+- This project is made possible by the contributions of @Amaan12345678,Abdul Amaan, Priya MG, Sharanya S.
-- Special thanks to [mentors or advisors] for their guidance and support.
+- Special thanks to Department of Machine Learning for their guidance and support.

 ## License